Age-Related Macular Degeneration

 Can treatment help if I am legally blind?

 Depending upon the cause of legal blindness, it is possible that treatment may help.
 If recent bleeding or leakage under the retina has resulted in legal blindness, surgery is a possibility.
-Retinal cell transplants and stem cell therapy are under study; a new implanted electronic retinal “chip” was recently approved for human use and may be an option in highly selected cases.
+Retinal cell transplants and stem cell therapy are under study; a new implanted electronic retinal “chip” was recently approved for human use but is used for retinal degenerations and not yet for AMD.

 Can I have treatment if lasers were used as an earlier treatment?